zdawson/gabby/gabbySpecification.md

 ```

 In the above example, when the player selects `Yes`, the flow will be as follows:

 > _Writing branching dialogue should be easy, don't you think?_
+>
 > **\> Yes**
+>
 > _I think so too!_
+>
 > _The easier it is, the more people will do it!_
+>
 > _I'm going to add lots of choices to my games._

 Implementation Notes

-The dialogue engine:
-- Must present all options to the game to be displayed for selection.
+- Must present all adjacent option lines as one set of options to choose from.
-- Must wait for a selection to be provided from the game before advancing.
+- Must wait for a selection to be provided from the game before advancing to the next line.
 - Must not present the options themselves as dialogue, only as entries in an options list to be selected from.
-- Must correctly handle dialogue blocks and returning to the parent block when completing a nested block.
+- Must return to the parent block when completing a nested block.

 ----------------------
 Ending Dialogue